How to Generate More Website Traffic

 • Publish your post to your blog.

-To increase your site's discoverability by search engines have a mix of evergreen and trending content.
+Search engines have a mix of evergreen and trending content to increase your site's discoverability.

 6. Offline Marketing and Community Involvement

 Don't neglect ways to drive traffic to your website that are offline.
-Support local organizations to provide your community with opportunities to get to know your brand (and site).
-Support local charity by sponsoring a fun run or donate a portion of your proceeds to a favorite local cause.
+Support local organizations to give your community opportunities to get to know your brand (and site).
+Support local charity by sponsoring a fun run or donating some of your proceeds to a favorite local cause.

 7. A couple more ideas: